-And most websites and blogs use revenue optimization services compared to a single ad server because they’re better at ad quality, support, and payments.
+Most websites use revenue optimization services compared to a single ad server because they’re better at ad quality, support, and payments.
+Despite that, let’s discuss some practical ad networks for small publishers.
+So, let’s begin…

 AdSense remains the most popular way of monetizing small and medium-sized websites.
 And it is outdated and gets worse each year.
-It is a single ad network, meaning only Google serves ads.
-CPM rates are lower than those of other header bidding solutions.
+AdSense is a single ad network, meaning only Google serves ads.
+CPM rates are lower than other header bidding solutions.
 Despite its limitations, many small publishers still use it.

-And Google changed to the CPM revenue model for AdSense, which means you get paid based on ad impressions instead of clicks – as a result, publishers now get 80% of ad revenue.
+Google changed to the CPM revenue model for AdSense, which means you get paid on ad impressions instead of clicks.
+Publishers now get 80% of ad revenue.

 Pros: